 Instead, iPhone SE and iPad Pro 9.7 graced the stage.
 Oh, yes, Apple Watch was there, too - and not just the white one on CEO Tim Cook's wrist.
 New Apple Watch bands and a lower price were all we got.

-Sources from the upstream supply chain suggest the Apple Watch 2 will go into production in Q2, suggesting it'll be launched before the expected iPhone 7 launch in September.
+Sources from the upstream supply chain previously suggested the Apple Watch 2 would go into production in Q2, suggesting it would be launched before the expected iPhone 7 launch in September.

 Apple Watch 2 price

 There may be some wiggle room with the Apple Watch price, considering US retailers had the iPhone smartwatch on sale for some time before the company recently lowered the official price.